SHANE 'SHAKEY' BYRNE

 ON THE TRACK

-Results were fantastic, amassing around 58 victories that season which meant he got noticed by Colin Schiller who owned and ran Fastbikes magazine, a man well known for supporting young riders and helping open doors if their talent, mentality, ambition and desire were strong enough.
+Results were fantastic, amassing around 58 victories that season which meant he got noticed by plenty including Colin Schiller who owned and ran Fastbikes magazine, a man well known for supporting young riders and helping open doors if their talent, mentality, ambition and desire were strong enough.
 Soon after Shakey started testing for the magazine and Colin got Shakey plenty of tests on race bikes which quickly aided Shakey along the way towards British Superbikes.

-Byrne emerged in the British Superbike Championship in 1999, initially on a private Kawasaki.
-In 2001 he finished eighth in the championship onboard the privateer Performance house Suzuki riding for Rick Cappella, the bike was an iteration of the bike which was raced in the world Superbike Championship in 1997 by the Harris brothers running the factory Suzuki WSB team.
-Byrne had five top-five finishes in the 2001 season and was champion of the Cup for privateers; he was the privateer winner in 22 races out of 26 with two crashes and one technical issue.
+In 2001 he finished eighth in the overall championship onboard the privateer Performance house Suzuki riding for Rick Cappella, the bike was an iteration of the bike which was raced in the world Superbike Championship in 1997 by the Harris brothers running the factory Suzuki WSB team.
+Byrne had five top-five finishes in the 2001 season and became the BSB Privateer cup champion winning 22 races out of 26 with two crashes and one technical issue.

-He then joined Renegade Ducati for 2002, taking his first British Superbike Championship victory at Donington park on the national circuit before going on to secure another two victories that season, replacing reigning champion Steve Hislop with MonsterMob for 2003.
+He then joined Renegade Ducati for 2002, taking his first British Superbike Championship victory at Donington park on the national circuit before going on to secure another two victories that season, replacing reigning champion Steve Hislop at MonsterMob for 2003.
 He stunned the paddock by storming to a string of wins, taking the title with ease.
 He impressed further by achieving a double win at Brands Hatch for the British round of the Superbike World Championship.

 For 2004 he joined fellow Brit Jeremy McWilliams in MotoGP with Aprilia, although he missed several races because of injury.
 The highlight of the year was in chageable conditions at the Italian GP in Mugello where Shakey was running in 4th position before the track dried up eventually dropping him back down to 10th.
-He spent much of 2005 racing for Kenny Roberts' team on a KTM bike, before they were forced to pull out due to an internal dispute between the chassis and engine manufacturers He raced in Malaysia and Qatar for Camel Honda, replacing the injured Troy Bayliss.
-But after finishing 14th and 13th and showing clear signs of progression despite being thrown in at the deep end Byrne impressed former250cc World Champion team owner Sito Pons enough for Sito to offer him the ride for the remainder of the season only for this to be overturned by Honda and for him to be replaced at Philip Island by Honda’s WSB rider Chris Vermeulen.
+He spent much of 2005 racing for Kenny Roberts' team on a KTM bike, before they were forced to pull out due to an internal dispute between the chassis and engine manufacturers.
+He raced in Malaysia and Qatar for Camel Honda, replacing the injured Troy Bayliss and after finishing 14th and 13th and showing clear signs of progression despite being thrown in at the deep end Byrne impressed former250cc World Champion team owner Sito Pons enough for Sito to offer him the ride for the remainder of the season only for this to be overturned by Honda and for him to be replaced at Philip Island by Honda’s WSB rider Chris Vermeulen.

 BACK TO BRITAIN